RoryQo/Public-Sector-Data-Demand_Research-Framework-For-Market-Analysis-And-Classification-Research/README.md

 Log loss evaluates how well the predicted probabilities align with actual class labels, penalizing incorrect predictions more harshly when they are overly confident.
 Our model’s log loss score of **0.316** represents a substantial improvement over the naïve baseline score of **0.690**, which reflects a model that always predicts the average class probability.
 This improvement confirms that our model generates **well-calibrated, informative probabilities**.

 Importantly, this score aligns with our earlier observation that **most predicted probabilities fall between 0.1 and 0.6**, indicating the model is not overly confident in its predictions.
 This moderate range of scores suggests the model is capturing real-world ambiguity—providing nuanced, probabilistic estimates instead of binary, all-or-nothing outputs.
 That calibration helps lower log loss and supports more effective prioritization and ranking of potential leads.

-#### Threshold Optimization on Performance

-To further improve performance, we applied **threshold optimization** by selecting the probability cutoff that maximized the **F1 score**.
-This process identified an **optimal threshold of 0.57**, which provided a better balance between precision and recall compared to the default threshold of 0.5.

-Overall metrics such as **F1 score** and **accuracy** improved at this threshold.
-However, we also observed that the model missed some true data buyers.
-Since the primary goal of this model is the **initial identification of potential public sector data buyers**, we consider **recall more critical than precision**.

-In other words, it’s preferable to **over-predict** (accept more false positives) than to **under-predict** and miss genuine prospects.
-As a result, while the threshold of 0.57 is useful for improving general performance, we continue to evaluate thresholds that prioritize **high recall**, even at the expense of precision.

-That said, when we optimized directly for recall — for example, targeting a **90% recall rate** — the resulting threshold was **too low**, leading to the generation of **many unqualified or unuseful leads**.
-In this context, the original **default threshold of 0.5** strikes a practical balance: it **successfully identifies most true data buyers**, while avoiding the overgeneration of low-value predictions.
-This balance supports a more effective and efficient lead identification strategy in real-world use.

 #### Oversight and False Positives